 Spring Rate: What Is It and How Is It Calculated?

 A spring is an elastic object that possesses mechanical energy.
-Springs are made majorly from steel, and are used in our everyday activities.
+Springs are made mainly from steel and are used in our everyday activities.
 Springs can be found in watches, vehicles pens, toys, CD players, and so on.

 Types of Spring